ramuit44/galactusCrockeryShoppingCart/README.md

 ### Building

 Run `grunt` to prepare your web assets in the `dist` directory.
 The default taks does the following.
- * Clean the existing assets in the dist folder.
+ * clean - Clean the existing assets in the dist folder.
- * Run jshint validation  and create the report/
+ * jshint - Run jshint validation  and create the report.
- * Covert the html templates to js using html2js,
+ * html2js - Covert the component html templates to js and have them added to templateCache using html2js.
+ * concat:jsDist - Concatenate all the Js files (Controllers, Services and Directives) into a single Js file.
+ * concat:cssDist - Concatenate all the style files into single file.
- * ngAnnotate to inject dependencies - used for minified files.
+ * ngAnnotate:dist - ngAnnotate to inject dependencies - used for minified files.
- * concat the required js files.
- * minify the js files using uglify.
+ * uglify - minify the concatenated js file using uglify.
+ * saas - grunt saas task for compiling scss files into css file.
- * minify the css files using cssmin.
+ * cssmin - minify the generated css files using cssmin.

 ### Running